 (Is there a specific place or time?
 Do you feel connected now?)

 - Who in your life is actively encouraging growth and expansion of your roots?

 (Who the 5 people you share your time with?
 Do they represent and support your roots?
 Take a close look.)

 - Where are you leading your roots?

-(You are the one leading your life, each decision and every choice made direct the path you are on.
+(You are the one leading your life.
+Each decision and every choice you make direct the path you are on.
 Are you moving in a direction supportive of your ‘roots’?)